 Employment-based immigration generally follows a three-step process.
-First, an employer obtains an approved labor certification from the U.S. Department of Labor (DOL).
+To permanently fill a position in the United States with a foreign worker, a prospective employer must first obtain certification from the U.S. Department of Labor (DOL).
 See section 212(a)(5) of the Act, 8 U.S.C. § 1182(a)(5).
-By approving the labor certification, the DOL certifies that there are insufficient U.S. workers who are able, willing, qualified, and available for the offered position and that employing a foreign national in the position will not adversely affect the wages and working conditions of domestic workers similarly employed.
-See section 212(a)(5)(A)(i)(I)-(II) of the Act.
-Second, the employer files an immigrant visa petition with U.S. Citizenship and Immigration Services (USCIS).
+DOL approval signifies that insufficient U.S. workers are able, willing, qualified, and available for a position.
+Id.
+Labor certification also indicates that the employment of a foreign national will not harm wages and working conditions of U.S. workers with similar jobs.
+Id.

+If DOL approves a position, an employer must next submit the certified labor application with an immigrant visa petition to U.S. Citizenship and Immigration Services (USCIS).
 See section 204 of the Act, 8 U.S.C. § 1154.
-Third, if USCIS approves the petition, the foreign national may apply for an immigrant visa abroad or, if eligible, adjustment of status in the United States.
+Among other things, USCIS considers whether a beneficiary meets the requirements of a certified position and a requested immigrant visa classification.
+If USCIS approves the petition, a foreign national may finally apply for an immigrant visa abroad or, if eligible, adjustment of status in the United States.
 See section 245 of the Act, 8 U.S.C. § 1255.